A Service-Center Tool to Identify, Connect, and Configure E-bikes cover

 Hyena new bike model data structure design

-A unified bike model structure serves as the data backbone — performing validation system-wide so assembly and service operations always reference consistent, accurate information.
+So we shipped a unified bike model structure as the data backbone alongside the feature — performing validation system-wide so assembly and service operations always reference consistent, accurate information.
+Without it, "identify the bike" would still have meant cross-checking three sources.

 Impact